The Humboldt State ResNet connects workstations and computers at Humboldt State University.

 - You modify or tamper with network services, wiring, and ports in your room.
 This includes

-extending the network beyond the single network outlet. (e.g. Wireless routers, hubs/
+extending the network beyond the single network outlet (e.g. routers, switches, wireless access points or wireless range extenders).

 - You view, copy, alter, or destroy any file, or connect to a host on a network without